Affinity (software): Functionality

 Affinity is divided into a number of workspaces ("studios"), which are equivalent to the previous suite of Affinity applications: "vector" for vector graphics (Designer), "pixel" for raster editing (Photo), and "layout" for desktop publishing (Publisher).
 Additionally, it introduces the ability to create custom workspaces.

 The application supports real-time previews and non-destructive editing, which are based on GPU acceleration.
 Supported file formats include Adobe Photoshop, InDesign and Illustrator files, PDF, SVG, and TIFF, as well as a custom .af file format.

 Raster editing

 Affinity includes photo editing tools including adjustments, masks, blend modes, batch processing, and retouching facilities.
 Additionally, the application can develop RAW files, similar to Adobe Lightroom.

 Desktop publishing

 Publishing features include master pages, text styles, and advanced typography.

 AI features

 The application supports Canva's existing AI features, such as background removal and generative fill.
 This requires a Canva subscription.

 Development

+Background and acquisition (2014–2024)

+Serif launched the original Affinity suite starting with Affinity Designer in 2014, followed by Photo (2015) and Publisher (2019).
+The software gained popularity for its one-time purchase model, contrasting with Adobe's subscription-based Creative Cloud.
+In November 2022, Serif released Version 2 of the suite, introducing a "Universal License" that covered all three apps across all platforms.

+In March 2024, Canva acquired Serif for approximately A$580 million (£300 million).
+Following user backlash regarding a potential shift to subscriptions, Canva and Serif issued a joint "Pledge" committing to four key principles: fair pricing, no mandatory subscriptions, perpetual licenses for existing products, and continued development of Affinity as a standalone suite.